Palmitoyl Tetrapeptide-7 (200mg)

 SKU: P-PAL-TETRA-7 Category:

-Initial research suggests Palmitoyl Tetrapeptide-7 peptide acts by stimulating the synthesis of ECM components, such as collagen and elastin, and inhibiting the production of pro-inflammatory cytokines.
-It may also modulate gene expression involved in ECM remodeling, cell proliferation, and inflammation.(2)
+Initial research suggests that the Palmitoyl Tetrapeptide-7 peptide may stimulate the synthesis of ECM components, such as collagen and elastin, and may inhibit the production of pro-inflammatory cytokines.
+It has also been hypothesized to modulate gene expression involved in ECM remodeling, cell proliferation, and inflammation.(2)

-Moreover, Palmitoyl Tetrapeptide-7 may function by suppressing the activity of interleukin-6 (IL-6), a pro-inflammatory cytokine that plays a role in skin aging and inflammation.
-IL-6 secretion is considered to increase with age, leading to the degradation of the ECM, resulting in sagging and wrinkling of the skin.
+Moreover, Palmitoyl Tetrapeptide-7 may function by suppressing the activity of interleukin-6 (IL-6), a pro-inflammatory cytokine that plays a role in the apoptosis of skin cells (cell aging and death) and inflammation.
+IL-6 secretion is considered to increase with time, leading to the degradation of the ECM, and resulting in a loss of flexibility and structural integrity in the skin barrier.

 Molecular Formula: C34H62N8O7